nerillosa/Installing-Kodi-on-a-Raspberry-Pi-3/README.md

   * PASSWORD
 * Save the file

-The next step is to choose the two ovpn files you are going to use and copy/rename them by replacing any spaces with underscores and changing the extesion from ovpn to conf.
+The next step is to choose the two ovpn files you are going to use and copy/rename them by replacing any spaces with underscores and changing the extension from ovpn to conf.
 OpenVPN only recognizes conf files

 * sudo cp "US Midwest.ovpn" US_Midwest.conf
 * sudo cp "UK London.ovpn" UK_London.conf